pymc-devs/pytensor/doc/library/scan.rst

 as the one in which these taps are given.
 Also, not only taps should respect an order, but also variables, since this is how scan figures out what should be represented by what.
-Given that we have all the Pytensor variables needed we construct our RNN as follows :
+Given that we have all the PyTensor variables needed we construct our RNN as follows :

 .. testcode:: scan3